timsutton/macops.ca/content/page/about.md

 Some projects and tools I've worked on can be found on [GitHub](https://github.com/timsutton), and conference session videos/slides [here](/talks).
 I'm on [Twitter](https://twitter.com/tvsutton) and [e-mail](mailto:tim@synthist.net).

-Thanks to the software that powers this blog: [Hugo](https://gohugo.io) and the [Kiko](https://github.com/gfjaru/Kiko) Jekyll theme, which I ported to Hugo.
-The source can be found [here](https://github.com/timsutton/macops.ca).
+Thanks to the software that powers this blog: [Hugo](https://gohugo.io) and the [Kiko](https://github.com/gfjaru/Kiko) Jekyll theme, which has been modified and ported to Hugo.
+The source for this site can be found [here](https://github.com/timsutton/macops.ca).